tajpouria/aws-solutions-architect-hands-on/README.md

 - [✓] Create an EC2 instance in on of the private subnets.
 Provision an [NAT instance](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html) in one of the public subnets (Make sure [disable source/destination check](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html#EIP_Disable_SrcDestCheck)).
 Tune the security group and routing table to allow: 1.
 SSH into instance from **private subnet**.
 2. Allow HTTP, HTTPS, and ping from private instance to public internet.
 - [✓] Replace the instance NAT gateway with an AWS NAT gateway.
 - [] Enable DNS resolution settings (enableDnsSupport) and DNS hostname setting (enableDnsHostname) for the VPC.
 Create a private hosted zone (Route53).
 Create a CNAME record that resolves to [tajpouria.com](https://tajpouria.com).
+- [] Install Apache web server on public instance.
+Create a NACL (Network Access Control List) rule that deny HTTP inbound traffic, then remove it.
+Create a NACL rule that deny all the outbound traffic, then remove it.
+- [] Create another VPC with private subnet and a EC2 instance in it (Make sure the IP ranges is not overlapping with the exiting VPC).
+Peer two VPCs using VPC peering.
+Tune the routing tables rules on both VPCs that allows ping instances using their private IP addresses.
+- [] Remove the routing rule that allow public internet access to a private instance.
+Create an IAM role that allows S3 full access and attach it to the private instance.
+Create an gateway endpoint that let the instance to access the S3 service.
+(Make sure include the gateway endpoint region to route the request correctly `aws s3 ls --regions eu-west-1`)
+- [] Create a log group in Cloud Watch.
+Enable public VPC flow logs and store the logs in created log group.
+Capture the flow logs for a public instance.
+(Reset the internet access routing table rule that you removed in the previous step.)
+- [] Enable public VPC flow logs and store the logs in a S3 bucket.
+Capture the flow logs for a public instance.
+[Query Amazon VPC flow logs](https://docs.aws.amazon.com/athena/latest/ug/vpc-flow-logs.html) using Athena.
+- [] Create an egress-only internet gateway.
+Add a routing rule to route all the outgoing IPv6 requests (`::/0`) to egress-only gateway.

 ## Resources